MazinLab/RFSoC_OPFB/README.md

 ## Introduction

 This project creates a polyphase channelizer capable of migrating 4 GHz of incoming RF bandwidth to 4096, 1 MHz channels with 2/1 oversampling.
 The projects runs on the Xilinx ZCU111 and uses approximatly 20% of the chip.
 The design involves two custom blocks made using Vivado HLS 2019.2 and one block exported from System Generator version 2019.2.
 The remaining blocks can be found in the Xilinx blockset in Vivado Design Suite 2019.2.
 Data is generated and visualized in a Jupyter Notebook hosted on the embedded CPU before being sent to and from the channelizer via DMA using the PYNQ framework.
+The OPFB including the algorithm, resource utilization, and more is described in the associated paper available [here](https://ieeexplore.ieee.org/document/9336352).

 ## Project Structure
 This project is built using Vivado Design Suite + Vivado HLS + System Generator versions 2019.2.